Enduring Power of Attorney (EPA) for personal care and welfare

 - that you are not mentally incapable at this time.

 The person you’ve chosen to be your attorney also needs to sign the form.
-Their signature must be witnessed by someone who isn’t you or your witness.
+Their signature must be witnessed by someone who is not you or your witness.

-You can download the form from the Ministry of Social Development website, or your lawyer can provide one.
+You can download the form from the Super Seniors website, or your lawyer can provide one.

 When your EPA for personal care and welfare starts

 Your EPA for personal care and welfare only starts once you’ve been declared mentally incapable.
-Your attorney won’t be able to make any significant decisions until a doctor or the Family Court decides you’re unable to:
+Your attorney will not be able to make any significant decisions until a doctor or the Family Court decides you’re unable to:

 - make or understand decisions about your care and welfare